Florian Fintelmann, M.D.

 Harvard Medical School

 Thoracic Imaging and Intervention, Massachusetts General Hospital

-Dr. Fintelmann is an attending physician-scientist at Massachusetts General Hospital (MGH) and Assistant Professor of Radiology at Harvard Medical School.
+Dr. Fintelmann is a physician-scientist at Massachusetts General Hospital (MGH) and Associate Professor of Radiology at Harvard Medical School.
 Prior to his appointment in the Division of Thoracic Imaging and Intervention, he completed Radiology Residency and Fellowship training at MGH.
 He currently serves as Head, Thoracic Imaging Percutaneous Thermal Ablation and Officer, Radiology Visting Research Fellowships, and as the 2019-2021 American Roentgen Ray Society Scholar.

 As the head of Thoracic Imaging Percutaneous Thermal Ablation at Massachusetts General Hospital, Dr. Fintelmann is integrated into the Thoracic Cancer Team.
 His research focuses on improving cancer care with advanced imaging techniques and image-guided minimally invasive interventions.

 Dr. Fintelmann studies the spectrum of lung cancer imaging manifestations ranging from early diagnosis (lung cancer screening with low-dose chest computed tomography) to advanced disease.
 Dr. Fintelmann co-leads a multi-disciplinary team studying cancer cachexia and is using quantitative image analysis to improve the risk stratification of patients with cancer for appropriate therapies.
 His lab is leveraging machine learning tools to extract morphomic data such as body composition from computed tomography exams of the chest and abdomen obtained as part of routine clinical care.